willy-wagtail/raspberrypi-pihole/README.md

 My router supports OpenVPN so I managed to set one up using that.
 Otherwise you could consider using PiVPN to setup a Wireguard or OpenVPN server on your raspberry pi.
 See https://www.pivpn.io/.

 <a name="tuyaconvertdocker"></a>
-# Flashing Tasmota with Tuya-Convert and Docker
+# Flashing Smart Device with Tuya-Convert

 ### Sources